Seadrill: Why You Can't Expect Massive Downside

 Other Points To Consider

 If you're going to say the following, "Seadrill's stock price could erode 30% next year, while from an earnings perspective, it will witness a slide of almost 80%," without even providing one chart detailing support and resistance levels, then how, at all, is that conclusion viable?
-Even if the stock does fall further, there has to be a stronger indication of how much as using simple tools like retracements would've been far more accurate.
+Even if the stock does fall further, there has to be a stronger indication of how much, as using simple tools like retracements would've been far more accurate.

 Source: StockCharts